nuagetsu/VecRepV3/README.md

 The subset of images from the original image set will be a random sample of n images.
 This subset will be called the **sampled image set**.

-The image product matrix computed using this sample image set will be called **matrix G<sup>n</sup>** where n is the size of the sampled image set.
+The image product matrix computed using this sample image set will be called **matrix G<sub>n</sub>** where n is the size of the sampled image set.

 The vector embeddings for the sampled image set can then be calculated using the brute force approach.
-The matrix with its columns corresponding to the sampled vector embeddings will be called the **sampled embedding matrix or matrix $A^n_m$**, where n is the size of the sampled image set and m is the number of dimensions chosen for the vector embeddings.
-Note that matrix $A^n_m$ will be an m by n matrix.
+The matrix with its columns corresponding to the sampled vector embeddings will be called the **sampled embedding matrix or matrix A<sub>d,n</sub>**, where d is the number of dimensions chosen for the vector embeddings and n is the size of the sampled image set and .
+Note that matrix A<sub>d,n</sub> will be an m by n matrix.

 ## Preparing the sample set

 First, the size of the sample set will be chosen to be some n, where n is less than the total size of the image set.

-A random sample of n images from the original image set will be chosen, and their image product will be computed to obtain matrix G<sup>n</sup>.
+A random sample of n images from the original image set will be chosen, and their image product will be computed to obtain matrix G<sub>n</sub>.

-Next the dimensionality of the embedding vectors will be chosen to be some m.
+Next the dimensionality of the embedding vectors will be chosen to be some d.

-Matrix G<sup>n</sup> will undergo a rank reduction to obtain matrix $G^n_m$ followed by a decomposition, to obtain the sampled embedding matrix, $A^n_m$
+Matrix G<sub>n</sub> will undergo a rank reduction to obtain matrix G'<sub>n</sub> followed by a decomposition, to obtain the sampled embedding matrix, A<sub>d,n</sub>

 ## Vectorising new images